I and the other driver and his family got out

 list and probably lost the complete us of my left arm while waiting

-for surgery!
 ICWA's handling and arguments after the second

 MVA, are a further example of how any compensation or payment for